TiBarification/SCPDiscord-LabAPI/docs/Installation.md

 ![Image showing a Discord selection box](img/commandPermissions.png)

+If your server uses Steam you should turn off the `/syncip` command and if not you should turn off the `/syncid` command.

-You can set more specific permissions for /server and /ra in the plugin config.
+You can set more specific permissions for `/server` and `/ra` in the bot config.

 ----